polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/scripts/output/mlx-doc.md

 Note that all the above statements are true from the point of view of static type checkers.
 At runtime, Any should not be used with instance checks.

+## mlx.nn.layers.transformer.Dropout
+                Randomly zero a portion of the elements during training.

+The remaining elements are multiplied with :math:`\frac{1}{1-p}` where :math:`p` is the probability of zeroing an element.
+This is done so the expected value of a given element will remain the same.

+Args:
+    p (float): The probability to zero an element

 ## mlx.nn.layers.transformer.LayerNorm
                 Applies layer normalization [1] on the inputs.